-More than 1,400 colleges and universities have temporarily adopted test optional policies because of the pandemic.
-If you’re in the class of 2021 and you can’t safely take the SAT or the ACT, you will still have plenty of options among the many colleges that won’t require test scores for admission.
+Many colleges and universities have temporarily adopted test optional policies because of limited testing options over the past year.
+If you’re in the class of 2022 and you can’t safely take the SAT or the ACT, you will still have plenty of options among the many colleges that won’t require test scores for admission.

 Among the hundreds of colleges that opted not to require test scores during the pandemic, future plans vary.
 Some schools have decided to make their test optional policies permanent.
 Others have opted to extend the policies to study the impacts of a test optional switch.

 Many others, particularly among the nation’s most selective schools, have made it clear that they intend to resume their testing requirements as soon as the pandemic-related barriers to testing are no longer an issue.

 Although it is likely that the number of schools with test optional policies will remain higher than it was pre-pandemic, students in the class of 2023 and beyond should keep their options open by preparing for the SAT or ACT—otherwise they risk excluding themselves from applying to a lot of great schools.

 Not really.
 In the current pandemic-oriented climate, colleges are more likely to be forgiving about a lack of test scores, but historically speaking, test scores play an important role in admissions even at test optional schools.

 It’s important to remember that test optional policies and test blind policies are very different.
 Test optional policies mean that you can apply without scores but that the school will still look at your scores if you submit them.
 Test blind policies mean that scores don’t matter—the school won’t even look at them.

 So if you’re applying to a test optional school, remember: they still look at test scores.